Aliwebs/sei-project-2/README.md

 ```

 ### In-app Screenshots
+Random Quote Page:
 ![random quote page](./screenshots/randomPageScreenshot.png "random quote page")
+Quotes Page:
 ![Quotes page](./screenshots/quotesPageScreenshot.png "Quote page")

 ### Lessons Learnt
 We could have done a better job at planning tasks for each person during this project.
-Collaboration tools are very important and effect workflow of the team.
+Collaboration tools are very important and affect the workflow of the team.
-Console log a lot it's the best way to debug your application.
+Console log a lot.
+It's the best way to debug your application.
 Making multiple API calls was a bit confusing, we had a few problems with that but we got it working in the end.
-We wanted to make as less API calls as we could so we loaded the data in APP.js and saved it to local storage.
+We wanted to make as few API calls as we could so we loaded the data in APP.js and saved it to local storage.
 ### Credits
 [API](https://goquotes.docs.apiary.io/) used is called GO Quotes, it's an open source API that provides quotes.
 [Axios](https://bulma.io/documentation/overview/) Bulma is a free, open source framework that provides ready-to-use frontend components that you can combine to build responsive web interfaces.